Novelist Antje Rávik Strubel wins German Book Prize | DW | 19.10.2021

 Despite the bad experience, Adina moves to Germany and takes on an internship in a cultural center in the Uckermark region in the northeastern part of the country.
 There she is raped, but no one takes her seriously.
 As a result, Adina becomes an "invisible" woman, moving on to Helsinki where she works under the table in a hotel.
 She begins a relationship with Estonian professor Leonides, who is a member of the EU Parliament.

-The jury of the German Book Prize described the novel as a "major book" which develops into a "story of female self-empowerment" and is a "reflection on commemorative culture in East and West."
-Rávik-Strubel succeeds, according to the jury, in "giving voice to what appears to be inexpressible."
+The jury of the German Book Prize described the novel as a "major book" that develops into a "story of female self-empowerment" and is a "reflection on commemorative culture in East and West."
+Rávik Strubel succeeds, according to the jury, in "giving voice to what appears to be inexpressible."

 The jury also noted that Rávik Strubel's book is one that confronts violence through literature.
 The novel is an example of what storytelling can achieve.